How do I make a bespoke order?

 Are Brighton Bike Sheds suitable for front and back gardens?

 Yes, we have designed bike sheds for both back and front gardens.
 If there is a suitable space in the front garden this is probably the most convenient place to store your bikes and our Classic shed is well suited to front gardens due to its lower roof height.
-Individually accessed bikes offer convenience too and our Slot-in and Vertical Sheds are designed for this.
+Our Slot-in and Vertical Sheds are designed to offer individually accessible bikes for convenience.
 However, due to their higher roof-lines they are more likely to be suited to side passages or back gardens.

 What finishes do you offer?